GovWifi/govwifi-tech-docs/source/documentation/set_up.md

 Before setting up two-factor authentication, please ensure your two-factor authentication device time & date is correct e.g. with internet time.
 Device time drift can cause authentication failures.

-After creating your account you should invite at least one colleague to create an account.
+After creating your account you must invite at least one colleague to create an account.
 This is so that a colleague can reset your two-factor authentication, if needed.

 Invite them from the **team members** section of your GovWifi admin account.